awslabs/duvet/design/duplicates/decisions.md

 1. For **test** duplicates, the full coverage check alone
-   dominates: every copy is an independent T — unwitnessed → W6 fail; witnessed → per-pair ∀w billing; evidentially identical → the distinctness failure defined next.
+   dominates: every copy is an independent T — unwitnessed → W6 fail; witnessed → per-pair ∀w billing.
+Whether correlation additionally compares copies *to each other* is its own design question, owned there.
 2. For **implementation** duplicates, coverage dominates the *duplicate-specific* badness only.
 An implementation annotation on a quote no test covers is invisible to coverage — but so is